Unit of selection: Species and higher levels

 It remains controversial among biologists whether selection can operate at and above the level of species.
 Proponents of species selection include R. A. Fisher (1929); Sewall Wright (1956); Richard Lewontin (1970); Niles Eldredge & Stephen Jay Gould (1972); Steven M. Stanley (1975).
 Gould proposed that there exist macroevolutionary processes which shape evolution, not driven by the microevolutionary mechanisms of the Modern Synthesis.
-If one views species as entities that replicate (speciate) and die (go extinct), then species could be subject to selection and thus could change their occurrence over geological time, much as heritable selected-for traits change theirs over generations.
+If one views species as entities that replicate (speciate) and die (go extinct) within a clade, then species could be subject to selection and thus could change their occurrence over geological time, much as heritable selected-for traits change theirs over generations.

 For evolution to be driven by species selection, differential success must be the result of selection upon species-intrinsic properties, rather than for properties of genes, cells, individuals, or populations within species.
 Such properties include, for example, population structure, their propensity to speciate, extinction rates, and geological persistence.
 While the fossil record shows differential persistence of species, examples of species-intrinsic properties subject to natural selection have been much harder to document.

+One issue with selection among clades is that they are not independent, i.e. all species are descended from the same last universal common ancestor and are thus part of the same clade.
+This criticism does not apply to selection among different gene families that are not evolutionarily related, and which are duplicated and lost at different rates rather than speciating and going extinct at different rates.

+In the microbial realm, it has been interpreted that the unit of selection is a blend of ecological and functional behaviors, or guilds, beyond the species-level.